coreboot/coreboot/Documentation/mainboard/ocp/deltalake.md

 To connect to console through SOL (Serial Over Lan):
     sol-util slotx

+## How to work on coreboot for Delta Lake
+After the OSF image for Delta Lake is built and verified, under OpenSystemFirmware/Wiwynn/deltalake directory:
+    cd src/osf-builder/projects/craterlake/coreboot

+Run "git remote -v" to confirm the origin is from coreboot upstream repo.

+Run "git branch -v" to know the confirmed working coreboot commit ID for the Delta Lake OSF solution.

+Fetch down the tip of coreboot upstream repo, run "make" to build a new OSF image for Delta Lake, verify that it works.

+Now you are in a familiar coreboot environment, happy coding!

 ## Firmware configurations
 [ChromeOS VPD] is used to store most of the firmware configurations.